ScottHamper/Cookies/README.md

 # Cookies.js

-Cookies.js is a small javascript library that makes managing cookies easy.
+Cookies.js is a small client-side javascript library that makes managing cookies easy.
 In addition to its simple API, Cookies.js will automatically parse a JSON encoded string value back into its native data type when accessed.

 ## Browser Compatibility

-Chrome, ???
+The following browsers have passed all of the Cookies.js unit tests:
+- Chrome
+- Firefox 3+
+- Safari 4+
+- Opera 10+
+- Internet Explorer 6+

+## Dependencies

-**Note**: For IE6 and 7 support, the 'JSON.parse' and 'JSON.stringify' functions must be [shimmed](http://en.wikipedia.org/wiki/Shim_\(computing\)).
+For modern browsers, Cookies.js has no dependencies.
+For older browsers, the `JSON.parse` and `JSON.stringify` functions must be [shimmed](http://en.wikipedia.org/wiki/Shim_\(computing\)).
+A shim is not required for the following major browser
+versions:
+- Chrome 3+
+- Firefox 3.1+
+- Safari 4+
+- Opera 10.5+
+- Internet Explorer 8+

-Douglas Crockford's [json2.js](https://github.com/douglascrockford/JSON-js), or Kit Cambridge's [json3.js](http://bestiejs.github.com/json3/) library is recommended.
+It is recommended to use Douglas Crockford's [json2.js](https://github.com/douglascrockford/JSON-js) or Kit Cambridge's [json3.js](http://bestiejs.github.com/json3/) library for a `JSON` shim.

 ## To Do

-1. Write more unit tests, and improve existing ones
-2. Run unit tests on a bunch of different browsers
-3. Improve documentation
+1. Improve documentation

 # API Reference